 A good blog needs a clear and consistent voice that is communicated on every single page.
 Consistency helps you create a brand and is part of what builds trust with your customers.

-The Elements of a Blog Voice
+The Elements of a Business Blog’s Voice

 What does ‘blog voice’ mean?
-It sounds simple but it’s made up of a number of different elements including personality, beliefs, tone, style, and type of content.
+It sounds simple, but it’s made up of a number of different elements including personality, beliefs, tone, style, and type of content.
 Some questions to ask include:

 - Is your blog going to be strictly factual or opinionated?

 - Is the tone going to be casual / friendly or more professional?